Troy-Neal/LineFollowingRobot/README.md

 - polarity was changed to match observed readings
 - line-following was simplified to rely mainly on the colour sensor instead

-### 2. Sensor Orientation and Naming Mismatches

-Front/back sensor naming in software did not initially match the real robot layout.

-How this was handled:

-- front/back mappings were corrected
-- sensor orders were swapped where needed
-- test sketches were used to verify GPIO-to-sensor mapping

-### 3. WebSocket Logging and State Feedback Problems
+### 2. WebSocket Logging and State Feedback Problems

 At one point the robot was receiving UI snapshots and logging them back, which polluted the log stream and made debugging confusing.